 3. Add the beans (plus half the bean water) and mash some of them to create a thick sauce.

-4. Add the remaining ingredients, cover and bring to the boil, then simmer for 20 minutes, stirring occasionally.
+4. Add the spices, crumbled stock, tomatoes and peppers, cover and bring to the boil, then simmer for 20 minutes, stirring occasionally.

 5. Remove from the heat and add the roasted squash and cilantro.